36 ACT to SAT Score Conversion

 With a 36 ACT, taking the SAT becomes optional rather than necessary.
 Your ACT score already demonstrates the highest level of academic achievement possible on standardized tests.

 Some students choose to take the SAT anyway, either out of curiosity or to have both scores on record.
-While this can't hurt your application, it's not required for competitive admissions.
+While this cannot hurt your application, it is not required for competitive admissions.

 Having both scores might provide flexibility for specific scholarship programs or dual-submission requirements, but your 36 ACT stands alone as a complete and compelling test score.
 Focus your energy on other application components rather than additional testing.